Low-Carb Cauliflower and Mushroom Pressure Cooker Soup

-So far I've only used it to make chicken stock, and then this amazing soup, but I'm already pretty infatuated with the new electric pressure cooker.
+So far I’ve only used it to make chicken stock, and then this amazing soup, but I’m already pretty infatuated with the new electric pressure cooker.
 If I had to pick one feature, it would be the way you can set the time and walk away, knowing the pressure cooker will stop cooking and release the pressure, even if you forget about it.
 And since there’s no flour, butter, milk, or cream in it, this delicious low-carb Cauliflower and Mushroom Pressure Cooker Soup is perfect for January when everyone is focused on lighter meals.
 But I highly recommend adding just a little Parmesan!

 This soup was partly inspired by Cafe Zupas Wisconsin Cauliflower Soup, a rich and creamy and decidedly not diet-friendly soup I tasted a few months ago, but I have to be honest and say it was also inspired by a desire to use some slightly-past-its-prime cauliflower I had in the fridge.
 Mushrooms were the perfect umami-adding ingredient to bump up the flavor, and I loved how the soup turned out.
 Of course you can make the soup in a regular stove-top pressure cooker (or even in a pan on top of the stove, adding more liquid, and simmering until the vegetables are tender.)